 Hamlin Fistula Ethiopia today

-Today, Hamlin Fistula Ethiopia is a healthcare network of over 550 Ethiopian staff servicing six hospitals, a rehabilitation centre, and the Hamlin College of Midwives.
+Today, Hamlin Fistula Ethiopia is a healthcare network of over 550 Ethiopian staff servicing six hospitals, Desta Mender rehabilitation centre, the Hamlin College of Midwives and 66 Hamlin Midwifery Clinics.

-To date, over 50,000 women have had their health and dignity restored.
+To date, more than 60,000 women have had their health and dignity restored.